 Through the Honors Program’s interdisciplinary curriculum, students from across campus work with instructors in challenging classes and engage in experiential learning via research, service, international experiences, leadership, and internships.

 The Honors experience accommodates the diverse talents of our students by providing a flexible and interdisciplinary curriculum.
 Honors courses are designed to challenge highly motivated students to perform to their personal best.
-Students can participate in either College Honors (a full four-year program combining an Honors core with departmental Honors requirements) or in Departmental Honors (in which students only complete departmental Honors requirements).
-For more information on College Honors versus Departmental Honors, please see our Honors Requirements/a> page.
+Students can participate in either Interdisciplinary Honors (a general education, liberal arts track), in Departmental Honors (upper-level and advanced work unique to each major), or in both tracks.
+For more information on the Honors options available, please see our Honors Requirements page.

 Honors Faculty Profile

-- Enthusiastic and ready to challenge highly motivated students
+- Enthusiastic and eager to challenge motivated and engaged students

 - Comfortable in small class settings

 - Committed to interdisciplinary teaching and collaboration